godfreyosundwa254/Tanzania_Water_Wells_Phase-3-project/README.md

 5. Compare model results based on performance metrics and interpretability to determine the most effective and practical solution.

 6. Support data-driven decision-making in Tanzania’s water infrastructure management by providing insights into factors influencing pump functionality.

+# Business and Data Understanding
+# Dataset Description

+The dataset comes from the DrivenData “Pump It Up: Data Mining the Water Table” competition .
+It contains information for over 59,000 water points across Tanzania, with more than 40 features describing geographic, operational, and administrative details.

+Target Variable: status_group

+functional

+non functional

+functional needs repair

+# Key Features

+amount_tsh – Total static head (water availability)

+gps_height – Altitude of the well

+installer – Who installed the pump

+basin, region, lga – Location and administrative zones

+extraction_type, management, payment – Operational and management details

+construction_year – Installation year of the well

+# Business Relevance

+The project supports the sustainable management of Tanzania’s water resources by helping identify:

+Wells that are likely to fail or need maintenance

+High-risk regions where interventions should be prioritized

+Factors that most influence well reliability

+# Data Loading and Cleaning

+Imported data using pandas and inspected its structure and null values.

+Dropped irrelevant or redundant features (recorded_by, wpt_name).

+Addressed missing values using appropriate imputation strategies.

+Standardized column types and encoded categorical features for modeling.

+Confirmed data consistency and absence of duplicates.

+7.